tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 I am currently investigating chaining multiple rp2040 chips to multiple chains of HUB75 panels to improve the image stability and the number of supported chained panels.
 Current thinking is rpi5 has 2 spi lines which are capable of 50Mhz operation.
 Split between 4 rp2040s that allows for 25Mhz data update to each rp2040.
 With 8 panels attached to each rp2040 we could address 32 panels with 100Mhz total bandwidth.
-If we down sample frame data to a 256 color palette, we can send data to 1 pixel as a single byte.
+If we downsample frame data to a 256 color palette, we can send data to 1 pixel as a single byte.
 This would allow us to send a single frame of 8 panels in 32KB. at 60fps we have 1.9MB/s per rp2040.
 This data can be sent at 16Mhz.
 This could allow us to send SPI data to up to 6 rp2040 chips at 16Mhz each and 60fps with 8 panels on each rp2040.

-The frame data would have a 256 entry 32bcm palette for a total of 1024 bytes at the beginning on the frame describing the 256 colors in the frame's palette. each pixel could then be sent as a single byte as a lookup to the pallette color.
+The frame data would have a 256-entry 32bcm palette for a total of 1024 bytes at the beginning on the frame describing the 256 colors in the frame's palette. each pixel could then be sent as a single byte as a lookup to the palette color.
 This would allow us to send data 3x faster to the rp2040 chips.

 Once frame data was loaded on the rp2040 chip. pio would use a lookup table from raw frame bytes to bcm data and shift out